-- a) The information included in the separate management report for the financial year for which the separate financial statements have been prepared is consistent with those separate financial statements. - b) The separate management report has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act.
+- The information included in the separate management report for the financial year for which the separate financial statements have been prepared is consistent with those separate financial statements. - The separate management report has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act.

-Responsibilities of Management and Those Charged with Governance for the Separate Financial Statements
+Responsibility of Management for the Separate Financial Statements

-Management is responsible for the preparation and presentation of the separate financial statements that give a true and fair view in accordance with IFRS as adopted by the EU and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of separate financial statements that give a true and fair view in accordance with IFRS as adopted by the EU, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.